 Students will have to complete a mandatory 40 hours of civic engagement in order to obtain the Ontario Secondary School Diploma (OSSD).
-Whatever your interests, there is a volunteer opportunity out there for you.

 Students may start accumulating community involvement hours in the summer before they enter Grade 9.